shanholmes/silverstripe-search-service-elastic/README.md

                 type: text
 ```

 **Note**: Be careful about whimsically changing your schema.
-EnterpriseSearch may need to be fully reindexed if you
+Elasticsearch may need to be fully reindexed if you
 change the data type of a field.

 ## Additional documentation